Skip to content

 background: <color> [<percentage>];

-The background style needs a <color> followed by an optional <percentage> to specify the color transparency (clamped between 0% and 100%).
+The background style requires a <color> optionally followed by <percentage> to specify the color's opacity (clamped between 0% and 100%).

 Examples